The Best Diet for Hypothyroidism

-On a rainy afternoon a friend mentioned the keto diet.
+One rainy afternoon, I was getting my hair done in the salon.
+I was chatting with a friend at the time, who happened to mention the keto diet.
 She was going on holiday soon and wanted to lose some weight quickly.
-I gave her a lecture about losing weight fast and how unhealthy that was!
+Me, little miss know-it-all who has done every diet out there, gives her a lecture about losing weight too quickly and how unhealthy it was!
 The irony!
 Me telling someone else how to lose weight in a healthy way.
-Yet there I was, physically exhausted and the most unhappy I have felt in my life.
+Yet there I was, physically exhausted, aching joints due to the pressure of my own body weight, and feeling the most unhappy I have probably felt with myself in my entire life.

-I had heard the name Keto, seen a few posts and articles on social media.
+I had heard the name Keto and had seen a few posts and articles on social media.
 But I had always scrolled past them, thinking it was just another fad diet.
-I could not have been more wrong about keto, and I wish I had I discovered the ketogenic diet years ago!
+I could not have been more wrong about keto, and I wish I had discovered the ketogenic diet years ago!
 The biggest surprise for me is that keto was not a new fad diet.
-But it was a century old way of eating developed by doctors and scientists back in the 1920’s!
+But it was a century-old way of eating developed by doctors and scientists back in the 1920s!
 It was initially developed to control seizures in epileptic children.
 And that told me one thing.
 It must be good for your brain!
-As well a your body!
+That’s when I started researching ketones.

 No Thyroid and Keto

-And it was pretty much how our ancestors ate – just good, whole, real food.
-Consisting of cutting out modern refined carbohydrates that our bodies don’t actually need to function.
-And instead eating more natural food sources like meat, poultry, fish, eggs, some dairy, and plenty of nutrient dense, vitamin filled vegetables.
+And it was quite similar to how our ancestors ate – just good, whole, real food.
+Reducing and cutting out modern refined carbohydrates that our bodies don’t actually need to function.
+And instead eating more natural food sources like meat, poultry, fish, eggs, some dairy, and plenty of nutrient-dense, vitamin-filled vegetables.
 Yes!
 Vegetables are a big part.
-And you thought it was all just bacon and eggs.
+And I thought it was all just bacon and eggs.

 So my research continued.
 I wanted to know more than just what foods to eat and what not to eat.
 I wanted to understand the science behind it – how does this work?

-Once I understood that by lowering my calories, I also messed up my thyroid levels which in turn slowed down my metabolism.
-I knew then that cutting calories and eating low fat food was not the answer for me.
+Once I understood that by lowering my calories, I was also messing up my thyroid levels which in turn slowed down my metabolism.
+I realised that cutting calories and eating low-fat food was not the answer for me.

 Why is keto good for you?

-Because keto is NOT calorie restricted it would do the opposite of all those low-fat calorie-controlled diets.
-Instead of causing more damage, it would help to heal my metabolism and help my thyroid levels be more stable.
+Because keto is NOT necessarily calorie restricted it would do the opposite of all those low-fat calorie-controlled diets.
+Instead of causing more damage, it could help to heal my metabolism and help my thyroid levels be more stable.

 Thyroid Weight Gain How to Lose it

 I had a bit of a light bulb moment after reading The Obesity Code by Dr Jason Fung.
-When I realised that fat loss is all connected to your insulin (a hormone that tells your body to store fat).
+When I realised that fat gain and fat loss are all connected to your insulin (a hormone that tells your body to store fat).
 So by following a keto diet, I could control my insulin levels.
 And therefore stop my body from storing more and more fat.
-Instead, I could start to burn fat for energy and use up my body fat as well as the fat I was eating on my new keto diet.
+Instead, I could start to use fat to create ketones, to create the energy my body needs.
+And in the process, use up my body fat as well as the fat I was consuming.

 When I first started, I was a little bit lost.
 I understood what I wasn’t allowed to eat anymore.
-That was fine and after a few weeks of fighting against my cravings I found it easy to ignore the bread and pasta that my family were still enjoying.
+That was fine.
+After a few weeks of fighting against my cravings, I found it easy to ignore the bread and pasta that my family were still enjoying.
 I had other goodies on my plate that I was loving again!
-Foods that I thought I shouldn’t be eating like cream and cheese.
+Foods that I thought I shouldn’t be eating like some cream or cheese.
 And fatty cuts of meat, bacon, and avocados!

-As I said, I had gone from my usual size 8 to 10, up to a size 18/20.
-Low calorie, traditional healthy foods, exercise, even Atkins did not work, I was lucky if a few pounds dropped off.
+As I said earlier, I had gone from my usual size 8 to 10, up to a size 18/20.
+Low calorie, traditional healthy foods, exercise, and even Atkins did not work.
+I was lucky if a few pounds dropped off.
 It always went back on (thank you thyroid problems, or in my case, no thyroid).

 The Thyroid Keto Cure for Weight Loss